dexgs/livestreaming/README.md

 ## Dependencies

-ShaRT depends on [SRT](https://github.com/Haivision/srt) version `1.4.4` against which it links statically.
-It also depends on `libcrypto`, `libcurl`, and `libpthread` being available on the host system.
+ShaRT depends on [SRT](https://github.com/Haivision/srt) version `1.4.4` and [PicoHTTPParser](https://github.com/h2o/picohttpparser) against which it links statically.
+It also depends on `libcrypto` and `libpthread` being available on the host system.